Shanina Shaik Goes Braless In Unbuttoned Shirt & Exposes Her Chest In A New Instagram Post

 “I began modeling at 8 years old shooting for children’s catalogs and television commercials.
 When I was 17, my mum thought it would be a good idea to compete in a modeling television show.
 It was hard for me to book jobs in Australia at this time, being that my look was so different.
 Even though I didn’t win, I was given a modeling contract with New York Models so I flew to New York as soon as the show was finished.”

-The model added that when she finally got to New York, that “It was the first time in my career where I finally felt more accepted my unique look.”
+The model added that when she finally got to New York, “It was the first time in my career where I finally felt more accepted my unique look.”

 Shanina noted that previously when she was living in Australia, that she had a hard time sometimes finding jobs due to her “different” look.
 She noted that often, it was her darker complexion that made her different.
 Clearly, her career has only continued to grow since her transition to the United States.
 With over 1.7 million followers and counting, she’s certainly making her own mark on the industry.